stap(1) — Linux manual page

 build that into a kernel object.
 These files are placed into a

 temporary directory.
-Stopping the translator at this point
+Stopping the translator at this point causes

-causes it to print the contents of the C file.
+it to print the contents of the C file.

-In pass 4, the translator invokes the Linux kernel build system
+In pass 4, the translator invokes the Linux kernel build system to

-the usual spot /lib/modules/VERSION/build.
-Stopping the
+usual spot /lib/modules/VERSION/build.
+Stopping the translator

 In pass 5, the translator invokes the systemtap auxiliary program